praj0080/Assignment-1-CST8917/README.md

   az sql server firewall-rule create --resource-group cst8917-rg --server cst8917sql134 --name AllowAzureIPs --start-ip-address 0.0.0.0 --end-ip-address 0.0.0.0
   ```

+**Note:** I checked the checkbox **"Allow Azure services and resources to access this server"** in the Azure SQL Server firewall settings so the deployed function can successfully write to the database.

 ## How to Use

 1. Upload images (`.jpg`, `.png`, `.gif`) to the `images-input` container.